 So, you’re fresh out of high school on your way to college.
-It’s a time to find yourself, to learn something new, to explore what you’re capable of and of course, to date!
+It’s a time to find yourself, to learn something new, to explore what you’re capable of, and of course, to date!
 Dating in college has been the subject of hundreds of movies you’ve seen since forever.
 So you already know how exciting that can really be.

 Maybe you’ve already dated a bit in high school but you and your high school sweetheart have now decided to part ways as this next chapter of your life dawns upon you two.
 Don’t be glum though, because college dating can be a whole different ball game and an experience you deserve!
 As worthwhile as it can be, it will also teach you a lot of important lessons.
-You’d be lying if you said the idea of dating in college hasn’t got you all excited, and maybe a little scared.
+You’d be lying if you said the idea of dating in college hasn’t got you all excited, and maybe a little scared too.

-You’re not alone.
+Know that you’re not alone.
 For some people, flirting and dating don’t come all that naturally.
 Insecurities from high school still linger, and talking to someone new is daunting.
 Especially dating in freshman year of college, when you’re dealing with a million new things anyway – navigating the dating life on campus might just be harder than your Econ class.

 Is dating in college really as dreamy as the movies make it out to be?
-Will you meet someone you fall in love with or just some no-strings-attached fun with?
+Will you meet someone you fall in love with or just have some no-strings-attached fun with?
 Well, when it comes to college students and relationships, all sorts of things can happen.
-We’re here to make sure nothing gets in the way of your dating life in college with these 18 tips
+We’re here to make sure nothing gets in the way of your dating life in college with these 18 tips.

 Dating someone in college is a mixed bag.
-You might hit the jackpot, but you’re more likely to realize after a few weeks that this person may not be *the one*.
+You might hit the jackpot, but you’re more likely to realize after a few weeks that this person may not be *the one* for you.
 We hope you weren’t setting out to find “the one” while dating in your freshman year of college anyway.

 1. First impressions are important but don’t be too eager to impress